-Prerequisite: College Algebra with a grade of C or better or a qualifying score on the placement exam.
+Spring.
+Prerequisite: MATH-108 with a grade of C or better or a qualifying score on the placement exam.
 This course is the study of trigonometric functions; including the evaluation of trigonometric functions, the manipulation of identities, the graphs of trigonometric functions, the solutions of triangles and trigonometric equations.
+Three hours lecture per week.
 (This course may be taken concurrently with MATH-120 Precalculus)